merenlab/merenlab.org/_posts/anvio/2020-07-12-interacdome.md

 3. Running the HMM
 4. Parsing HMMER's standard output file
 4. Filtering HMM hits
-5. Matching the InteracDome binding frequencies of the HMM match states to the gene's residues
+5. Matching binding frequencies to the gene's residues
 6. Storing the per-residue binding frequencies into the contigs database

 ## (1) and (2): Storing copy of the InteracDome datasets and the corresponding HMM profiles